virezox/mech/widevine/readme.md

 - Amazon needs AndroidCDM L1 for 720P/1080P/4K
 - Disney+ needs Android L1 for 1080P+

+## What is a CDM?

+The way it works, is you need a key to decrypt the media.
+To get that key, you make a request to a license server, and they give you the key back.
+However the key returned from the license server, is **itself encrypted**, so before you can use the key, you have to decrypt it.
+Thats what the CDM is for.
+Without the CDM, you cant decrypt the key, and you cant then use the decrypted key to decrypt some media. theres **a lot** more detail to it, but thats the high level view of whats going on.

 ## Where did proto file come from?

 https://github.com/TDenisM/widevinedump/tree/main/pywidevine/cdm/formats